symfony/symfony-docs/session/locale_sticky_session.rst

 If you're using the :ref:`default services.yml configuration <service-container-services-load-example>`, you're done!
-Symfony will automatically know about the event subscriber will pass your the ``session`` service.
+Symfony will automatically know about the event subscriber will pass you the ``session`` service.
 Now, when you login, the user's locale will be set into the session.

 .. caution::